d1024choi/HLSTrajForecast/README.md

-# The official implementation of "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" accepted to ECCV22.
+# The official implementation of "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" presented in ECCV22.
 ![](GIF/HLS.gif)

 ## Note